vijeeshr/quickretro/README.md

 A websocket based example app for conducting a quick sprint retro.

 ## Runnning the app
-Ensure Go and Nodejs are installed.
+Ensure Go, Nodejs and Docker are installed.
 ### To start the Golang backend server
 ```sh
 docker compose up